 After his Army service he resumed his post with Marks and Spencer with whom he remained for the rest of his working career.
-He took well earned early retirement in 1972 and eventually settled in South Devon.
+He took well earned early retirement in 1972 and eventually settled in South West England, latterly in South Devon.

 Tim passed away peacefully in October 2011 shortly after a presentation to honour his wartime achievements by Lt Max Shackleton, a Platoon Commander from Bruneval Coy, 2 PARA.